Patrix726/CGA-Project/individual/Tekle.md

 ### Lesson 16: Keyboard Input
  **Question of the Day:** How can our programs react to user input?
   - In this lesson, you will learn how to use the keyDown() block which will let your programs respond to user input.
-  - Lesson One: Prediction
+  - Level One: Prediction
-  - Lesson Two-Four: Skills Development
+  - Level Two-Four: Skills Development
-     - Lesson Two:
+     - Level Two:
         ```
          // Run the code and try pressing the "p" and "h" keys.
             var sprite = createSprite(200, 200);